cherinejoseph/STIG-Implementation-Remediations-Win10/README.md

 This repository is focused on automating the remediation of **STIGs** on Windows operating systems using **PowerShell scripts**.
 The scripts are designed to address specific security requirements outlined in each **STIG ID** and can be run in environments that need to adhere to DoD or similar security standards.

+Keep reading to see an example of how I handled a STIG implementation, and also the benefits of using automated remediation vs manual remediation.
 For detailed information on individual STIGs and their associated remediations, I made use of **[stigaview.com](https://stigaview.com/products/win10/v3r1/)**, a comprehensive resource that provides in-depth insights into each STIG.

 ---